CS497-BillBoard/authentication-service/README.md

 # authentication-service
 This backend service was made as part of our project for CS 497 (Special Topics in CS - CS capstone).
+The code for the React Native front-end can be found [here](https://github.com/CS497-BillBoard/frontend).

 ## Environment Details
 - Python 3.9.10